Q&A on the comprehensive reform of the Alcohol Act

-Finland’s alcohol legislation consists of the Alcohol Act from 1994 and the 13 Decrees laid down based on the Act.
-The Act and the Decrees laid down on the basis of the Act will be combined in reform as comprehensively as possible into one law.
+Finland’s alcohol legislation consists of the Alcohol Act from 1994 and 13 Decrees issued under the Act.
+The reform would integrate the Act and the Decrees it into a single Act as comprehensively as possible.

-The reform is also related to the Government’s deregulation project.
-The current act contains some outdated and cumbersome norms from the previous Spirits Act (Väkiviinalaki) of 1932 and Alcohol Act of 1969.
+The reform is also part of the Government’s deregulation project.
+The current Alcohol Act contains some outdated and rigid regulations from previous acts (Alcohol Act of 1969 and the Spirits Act (Väkiviinalaki) of 1932).

 What is the basis for the reform?